 Rick and I were high school sweethearts.
 After I graduated from nursing school in 1980, we married and started a family – two girls and a boy.
 Rick was self-employed in the construction industry while I enjoyed a career as a registered nurse.
 I worked in Victoria for the Vancouver Island Health Authority, serving in many different capacities from point of care nursing to leadership roles, retiring last year after 38 years of service.

-Pulmonary fibrosis (PF) is a rare and progressive lung disease that causes scarring of the alveoli and interstitial tissues of the lungs.
+The first thing we did was travel more when Rick was diagnosed with PF (Pulmonary Fibrosis), a rare and progressive lung disease that causes scarring of the alveoli and interstitial tissues of the lungs.
 What surprised us was Rick had never smoked and was asymptomatic prior to his diagnosis, so lung disease was not something we were prepared to hear.

 On January 23, 2017 at Vancouver General Hospital (VGH), Rick received a double lung transplant as well as five coronary bypass graphs that dealt with plaque blockages as a result of chronic diseases (diabetes) and medications.